sooriyaarachchi/pybites.github.io-src/content/guest-telegram-python-chatbot.md

 ## A bit of context...

 Since September 19th, 2017 [Mexico has been hit by several earthquakes](https://en.wikipedia.org/wiki/2017_Central_Mexico_earthquake) ([The Guardian](https://www.theguardian.com/world/live/2017/sep/20/mexico-city-earthquake-dozens-dead-powerful-quake-live-updates), [CNN](http://edition.cnn.com/2017/09/19/americas/mexico-earthquake/index.html)).
-This made me wonder how to handle reporting of damaged zones, people buried under rests of buildings, injured people in need of medicines and other situations.
+This made me wonder how we could better handle the reporting of damaged zones, people buried under the rubble of buildings, injured people in need of medical attention and other situations.

 [Verificado 19s](http://www.verificado19s.org) was an immediate solution to follow up reports from social media and visualize the info on an online map.
 This required a lot of real-time (24/7) monitoring of posts on social media from people that were located in the effected areas.
 And that data was updated every ~10 minutes.